 Opt for herbal teas, such as – ginger, basil, oregano, thyme, etc.

-There is no doubt that without a problem you could feel better, or reduce your temperature, being at home and using the natural ways, but do not forget that those sometime are not enough, so know when to consult a doctor.
+There is no doubt that without a problem you could feel better, or reduce your temperature, being at home and using the natural ways, but do not forget that that sometimes is not enough, so know when to consult a doctor.

 When to Visit a Doctor?

-Normal temperature of human body is 37 C°, while body temperature, when you have a fever, is ranging from 37.5 to 38.3 C°.
-This is still normal, and can be treated at home.
-But once, temperature goes over 39 or 40 C°, those are instant signs, that you might want to call a doctor, and see what to do.
+The normal temperature of the human body is 37 C°, while body temperature, when you have a fever, is ranging from 37.5 to 38.3 C°.
+This is still normal and can be treated at home.
+But once, the temperature goes over 39 or 40 C°, those are instant signs, that you might want to call a doctor, and see what to do.
 Also if you feel drowsy, fuzzy, dehydrated or you have problems eating at all, you are better off seeing a doctor, as that might be a sign that more serious condition is about to occur.